pingcap/tidb.ai/README.md

 ## Roadmap & Timeline

-* Migrate tidb.ai to a vector storage instance with indexing capabilities.
+* [x] Migrate tidb.ai to a TiDB Serverless vector storage instance with indexing capabilities.
 Estimated completion by March 29th.
-* Revise the table structure to accommodate the requirements of the llamaindex's RAG process and successfully integrate llamaindex.
+* [x] Revise the table structure to accommodate the requirements of the llamaindex's RAG process and successfully integrate llamaindex.
 Target date: April 4th.
+* [x] Multiple LLM support
 * Conduct tests on Jina.AI's embedding and reranker API functionalities.
 Expected to be done by April 15th.
 * Complete deployment documentation with a target date of April 10th.
 This includes:
+  * Docker image deployment.
+[Working in Progress]
   * Self-hosted solutions.
   * Deployment on Vercel.
 * Adapt the system for AWS Redrock Claude3, with an anticipated completion date of April 15th.